 GK: Rogerio Ceni (Pato Branco, Parana)

-Roger Ceni is known as the goalkeeper who scored a lot of goals.
-He is recognized as the highest scorer in history for a keeper.
+Roger Ceni is known as the goalkeeper who was known as a dead-ball specialist and scored a lot of goals.
+He is recognized as the highest scorer in history for a goalkeeper.
 He is a long-term keeper for Sao Paulo.
-He went to two WC Finals as a backup.
+With them, he won two Copa Libertadores: 1993, 2005.
+For Brazil, he had 16 caps.
+He went to two World Cup Finals (2002 and 2006) as a backup.

 GK: Heurelho Gomes (João Pinheiro, Minas Gerais)